-The Museum of Liverpool has launched a project aimed at encouraging local Black families to research their First World War family histories.
-We want to collect the research and memories we uncover to fill this gap in our archives.
+The Museum of Liverpool launched a project aimed at encouraging local Black families to research their First World War family histories in order to collect the research and memories, to fill this gap in our archives.

 If you have a story to tell then please get in touch using this contact form.